John Davis (explorer): Career

+Northwest Passage expeditions

-He began pitching a voyage in search of the Northwest Passage to the queen's secretary Francis Walsingham in 1583.
-Two years later, in 1585, the secretary relented and funded the expedition, which traced Frobisher's route to Greenland's east coast, around Cape Farewell, and west towards Baffin Island.
+In 1583, Davis proposed an expedition in search of the Northwest Passage to the queen's secretary Francis Walsingham.
+Two years later, with Walsingham's support, Davis sailed from Dartmouth with two ships, following Martin Frobisher's earlier route along Greenland's east coast, around Cape Farewell, and west toward the eastern coast of present-day Baffin Island.
+He returned on 30 September 1585.
+During the voyage, Davis made his first recorded contact with the Inuit and crossed the southern part of the strait that later came to bear his name.

 In 1586 he returned to the Arctic with four ships, two of which were sent to Greenland's iceberg-calving eastern shore; the other two penetrated the strait which came to bear his name as far as 67°N before being blocked by the Arctic ice cap.
 Sunshine attempted (and failed) to circumnavigate the island from the east.
-The initially amiable approach Davis adopted to the Inuit – bringing musicians and having the crew dance and play with them – changed after they stole one of his anchors; they were likely irate at having been interrupted during one of their religious ceremonies.
+The initially amiable approach Davis adopted to the Inuit – bringing musicians and having the crew dance and play with them – changed after they stole one of his anchors.
 Inuit also attacked his ships in Hamilton Inlet (Labrador).
 A third expedition in 1587 reached 72°12'N and Disko Island before unfavorable winds forced it back.
 On his return, Davis charted Davis Inlet on the coast of Labrador.
 The log of this trip remained a textbook model for later captains for centuries.

+Naval and exploratory voyages

 In 1588 he seems to have commanded Black Dog against the Spanish Armada.
 In 1589 he joined the Earl of Cumberland as part of the Azores Voyage of 1589.
 In 1591 he accompanied Thomas Cavendish on Cavendish's last voyage, which sought to discover the Northwest Passage "upon the back parts of America" (i.e., from the western entrance).
 After the rest of Cavendish's expedition returned unsuccessful, Davis continued to attempt on his own account the passage of the Strait of Magellan; though defeated by foul weather, he apparently discovered the Falkland Islands in August 1592 aboard Desire.
 His crew was forced to kill hundreds of penguins for food on the islands, but the stored meat spoiled in the tropics and only fourteen of his 76 men made it home alive.